moroii69/datahub/README.md

 # DataHub LIET

 Welcome to DataHub LIET!
 Your go-to platform for all things academic at Lords Institute of Engineering and Technology.
 As a first-year student, you can find all your college materials, textbooks, and references right here.
 Say goodbye to hunting for resources across different places.
-With DataHub LIET, everything you need to ace your exams and reach your educational milestones is just a click away.
+With DataHub LIET, **powered by [CodeWave Hub](https://github.com/LIEThyd)**, everything you need to ace your exams and reach your educational milestones is just a click away.
 Ready to embark on your academic journey?
 Start exploring now!

 ## What is DataHub LIET?

 DataHub LIET is a centralized platform designed to streamline access to academic resources for first-year students at Lords Institute of Engineering and Technology (LIET).
-Whether you're looking for textbooks, lecture materials, or reference documents, DataHub LIET aims to provide a convenient and efficient way to access all necessary resources.
+Whether you're looking for textbooks, lecture materials, or reference documents, we've got you covered.
+DataHub LIET is **powered by CodeWave Hub**, which aims to provide a convenient and efficient way to access all necessary resources free of charge.

 ## Key Features